kevinpastor/pnpm-link-peers-issue/README.md

 # PNPM Link Peers Issue

-This project has been created in order to present an issue when linking a library that has peer dependencies.
+This project has been created in order to present an issue when linking a library that has peer dependencies using PNPM.

 ## Problem